Formulas for

 Everything you need to wire it into a sheet.

-How do I pull MX Lookup in a Cell into a spreadsheet?
+How do I pull MX Lookup into Google Sheets?

-How many credits does each MX Lookup in a Cell cell cost?
+How many credits does each MX Lookup cell cost?

 Each resolved cell costs 5 credits.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

-Does MX Lookup in a Cell work in Excel as well as Google Sheets?
+Does MX Lookup work in Excel as well as Google Sheets?

-Put MX Lookup in a Cell in your next spreadsheet.
+Put MX Lookup in your next spreadsheet.
 Add the extension, paste the formula, and the cell keeps itself current.

 Scaling up?